FastTrack™ Strategic Planning System

 • Aldi: Provide value and quality to our customers by being fair and efficient in all we do.

-• Clarks: Our passion is to listen to our customers and deliver a product that allows the consumer to feel the pride, respect and trust of everyone at the Clarks Companies N.A.
+• Clarks: Our passion is to listen to our customers and deliver the right product at the right place and the right time.

 • Feeding America: Working together to end hunger.